 - Degrees, honors, and awards received

-A student wanting to restrict directory information must submit a Student Request to Withhold Directory Information form to the Dallas International Registrar.
-There are two levels of restriction.
-(1) Photo Only or (2) All Directory Information.
-For these students, written permission must be received prior to release of any information from their student records.
-The Dallas International records of these students are marked as “No Release.”
+A student wanting to restrict release of directory information to a third party must submit a Student Request to Withhold Directory Information form to the Dallas International Registrar.
+For these students, written permission must be received prior to release of any information from their student records to a third party.
+The Dallas International records of these students are marked as “RESTRICTED“.
 Parents or guardians of students who have documented proof that the student is a legal dependent may obtain non-directory information at the discretion of the institution.
 Signed consent from the student is required.

 Privacy: Information such as social security number, student number, family member names, personal characteristics, or other data which would make the student’s identity easily traceable may NOT be disclosed without either the student’s prior consent, or pursuant to a recognized exception allowed by FERPA.
 In cases of health and safety emergencies that represent imminent danger to the student, other students, or other members of the school community, information may be released to authorized officials (whether within or outside of Dallas International).